The Adult Congenital Heart Clinic

 - Consultation before pregnancy, including genetic counseling, so that patients understand the risks to both mother and baby.

 Routine follow up allows prevention, early identification and appropriate management of these problems.
-The Adult Congenital Heart Clinic at Primary Children’s Medical Center, in association with the University of Utah, is the only center in the Intermountain West which has a cardiologist and cardiothoracic surgeons that are board certified in congenital heart disease.
+The Adult Congenital Heart Clinic at Primary Children’s Hospital, in association with the University of Utah, is the only center in the Intermountain West which has a cardiologist and cardiothoracic surgeons that are board certified in congenital heart disease.
 Our team also includes members who are skilled in special radiology procedures for individuals with congenital heart disease.